mirsaeedi/octokit.net.extensions/README.md

-# oktokit.net.Extensions
+# oktokit.Extensions
 This library extends octokit.net, the well-known GitHub client, by enriching it with resilient connections and logging capabilities.
+In fact, using this library your process won't halt in case of happening exceptions such as Rate Limit, Abuse, Http Exceptions, etc.

+Octokit.Extension adds a middleware to the Octokit's _HttpClient_ and will try to resend the requests if anything goes wrong.
+There are some built-in policies that define how Octokit.Extensions should act to handle the exceptions.
+However, you can easily define your own custom policies to deal with exceptions based on your requirements.

 This project hosts the awesome [Polly](https://github.com/App-vNext/Polly) at its heart.
-Using octokit.net.Extension you get the following out of the box:
+We are using Polly to define policies and to opt-in the _retry_ behaviour.
+Using octokit.net.Extension you get the following policies and behavior out of the box.

 ## Resiliency against sudden and random http failures
 In case of happening _HttpRequestException_, the built-in policy tries to prevent the whole process from stopping by resending the request according to the following policy.